jsdelivrbot/FinalYearProjectCode-DT228-4/README.md

 ## Setting up the app
+For all of the projects in this repository there is a dependency on a configuration file.

-First ensure that the configuration file is present in directory /etc/quick/config.json as it contains the details to access the MongoDB and the token secret used for generating JSON Web Tokens (JWTs).
+First ensure that the configuration file is present in directory /etc/quick/config.json as it contains the details to access the MongoDB and Google Map Distance Matrix API.
-The configration file can be created using the QuickConfig script else use the following template to stored the information
+The configration file can be created using the QuickConfig script else use the following template to store the information
 ```javascript
 {
   "databases": [